enal00/Sales-Report-Analysis/README.md

 **🎯 Outcome**

 The result is a professional‑grade sales analytics dashboard that demonstrates both technical depth and business acumen.
-It provides actionable insights across sales, shipment, and profitability dimensions, and serves as a strong portfolio artifact for showcasing advanced Power
+It provides actionable insights across sales, shipment, and profitability dimensions.